pirate-xx/autonzb/README.markdown

 ## Folder Name Convention

-AutoNZB use (and needs) specific folders name for your movies:
+AutoNZB use (and needs if you want to use -movies options) specific folders name for your movies:

     name of the movie (year) tag(s) format source sound encoding lang {imdb_id} [srt(s)]